scizzorz/rain/docs/index.md

 #### Modules as metatables

-Because modules are simply tables, they can be used as metatables / classes.
+Because modules are tables, they can be used as metatables / classes.

     import rand